Medical expert of the article

 - loss of appetite.

-Frequent heavy (require discontinuation of treatment):
+Frequent severe (require discontinuation of treatment):

 - thrombocytopenia;

-- leukopenia; proteinuria / nephrotic syndrome.
+- leukopenia; proteinuria/nephrotic syndrome.

 Rare heavy: